bryborge/demo-grpc-web/README.md

     This convenient npm command invokes the `scripts/proto-gen.sh` script in the root of this project.
     It's worth taking a minute or two to familiarize yourself with what the script is doing before running it.

-3. Run the client program:
+3. Run the web client:

     ```sh
     npm start
     ```

-    Visit the web app at `localhost:3000`.
+    Visit the web app at `localhost:3000` in your favorite browser.

 ## Conclusion

 With any luck, you were able to spin up this project and witness gRPC in action!
-At this point you may be asking "When would I use this in a real project?"
+At this point you may be saying, "well that's all fine and good, but when would I use this in a real project?"
 Well, here are my thoughts on that.

+### When to Consider gRPC

 1. You have a microservice architecture that requires a great deal of fast, efficient inter-service communication.
 2. Your organization requires strongly typed, clear, and concise API contracts for effective cross- team/service communication.
 3. You have many system components written in many different languages and need a protocol that is language-agnostic.
-4. Low latency and/or high-throughput is critical for your application or use-case.
+4. Low latency and/or high-throughput is critical for your use-case.
 5. You want to stream data bidirectionally.

+### Caveats

+The [gRPC-Web](https://github.com/grpc/grpc-web) library is excellent for getting web-based applications communicating over gRPC, it does require additional infrastructure (namely a proxy that can translate HTTP/1.1 payloads into HTTP/2+ and back).
+While the library is in active development, it does not (yet) support all gRPC features that make it stand out from other communication methods.
+At the time of this demo's inception (April 2024), gRPC-Web lacks support for:

+*   Client-side and Bi-directional streaming (see [roadmap](https://github.com/grpc/grpc-web/blob/master/doc/streaming-roadmap.md))
+*   TypeScript (currently experimental)
+*   JS Promise (uses are limited)

+The simplicity around REST/JSON implementations may be more suitable if:

+1. Your applications are purely browser-based.
+2. Your providing public access to your APIs.

 ## Further Reading